 We must also note in this story the action of Jesus.
 He reached out and touched the man.
-What more would Jesus have to do to demonstrate that he had come not to condemn the world (see John 3:17) but that people might find life - die on a cross?
-Here, filled with the compassion of God for the restoration of people, event though running the risk of being condemned himself, Jesus reached out his hand and touched the unclean man,.
-Jesus did not - does not, will not - stand righteous and aloof, giving religious directions from a distance.
-Walking, talking, eating, drinking, and yes, touching, sinners like you and me, bringing instant acceptability, offering rich and abundant life.
+What more would Jesus have to do - die on a cross - to demonstrate that he had come not to condemn the world (see John 3:17) but that people might find life?
+Here, filled with the compassion of God for the restoration of people, even though running the risk of being condemned himself, Jesus reached out his hand and touched - yes, touched - the unclean man,.
+Jesus did not, does not, will not stand righteous and aloof, giving religious directions from a distance.
+Walking with, talking with, eating with, drinking with, and yes, even touching sinners like you and me, bringing instant and total acceptability, offering rich and abundant life.

-No conditions were set before Jesus cured him; he did not have to grovel, or beat his chest, or do years of humble service.
-He did not tell the man to go get clean first and then come back to him for certification before he would touch him ... he reached out and touched him first.
-Jesus reached out in response to that impassioned request, and touched him, and immediately opened up life richer and tastier than he ever could have imagined.
+Note also that Jesus did not set difficult conditions before he cured him; the man did not have to grovel and beg; neither did he have to flail himself or do years of humble service.
+Jesus did not tell the man to go get clean first and then come back to him for certification before he would touch him ... he reached out and touched him first.
+Jesus reached out in response to that impassioned request, and touched him, and immediately opened up life richer and more fulfilling than he ever could have imagined.
 To be sure, Jesus did tell him to go and fulfill the requirements of the religious now that he could do so with impunity, and be accepted even into the church, for life in Christ is not meant to be in splendid isolation but instead in community with others who have been healed, and those who seek his healing.
 But first Jesus reached out, and touched him.